jasmine/jasmine/.github/CONTRIBUTING.md

 ### `boot.js`

-__This is new for Jasmine 2.0.__

 This file does all of the setup necessary for Jasmine to work.
 It loads all of the code, creates an `Env`, attaches the global functions, and builds the reporter.
 It also sets up the execution of the `Env` - for browsers this is in `window.onload`.
 While the default in `lib` is appropriate for browsers, projects may wish to customize this file.

 For example, for Jasmine development there is a different `dev_boot.js` for Jasmine development that does more work.

 ### Compatibility

+Jasmine supports the following environments:

+* Browsers
-* Browser Minimum
+  * IE10+
-  * IE8
+  * Edge Latest
-  * Firefox 3.x
+  * Firefox Latest
-  * Chrome ??
+  * Chrome Latest
-  * Safari 5
+  * Safari 8+

+* Node.js
+  * 8
+  * 10
+  * 11

 ## Development

 All source code belongs in `src/`.
 The `core/` directory contains the bulk of Jasmine's functionality.
 This code should remain browser- and environment-agnostic.
 If your feature or fix cannot be, as mentioned above, please degrade gracefully.
-Any code that should only be in a non-browser environment should live in `src/console/`.
 Any code that depends on a browser (specifically, it expects `window` to be the global or `document` is present) should live in `src/html/`.

 ### Install Dependencies

-Jasmine Core relies on Ruby and Node.js.
+Jasmine Core relies on Node.js.

-To install the Ruby dependencies, you will need Ruby, Rubygems, and Bundler available.
-Then:

-    $ bundle

-...will install all of the Ruby dependencies.
-If the ffi gem fails to build its native extensions, you may need to manually install some system dependencies.
-On Ubuntu:

-    $ apt-get install gcc ruby ruby-dev libxml2 libxml2-dev libxslt1-dev

-...should get you to the point that `bundle` can install everything.

 To install the Node dependencies, you will need Node.js, Npm, and [Grunt](http://gruntjs.com/), the [grunt-cli](https://github.com/gruntjs/grunt-cli) and ensure that `grunt` is on your path.